webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 - **Agile Use**
   - project requirements will change often.
 Team is stable and self organized.
   - agile is flexible. continually improvements through sprints.
+- **Agile Three Question: Daily Standup**
+  - What did I accomplish yesterday?
+What will I do today?
+What obstacles prevent progress?

 ## Backlog